UoYCS-plasma/york-nextbus/README.md

 When using the script inside a widget or by your window manager, try to *call it in intervals larger than a minute* so you *don't overload* the server.

+You can use [ched] tool to make subsequent calls to nextbus cached:

+    ched -t 60 nextbus

+By running line above you'll never exceed a request per minute on the server.

 Known bugs
 ----------

 This readme is longer than the code.

+[ched]: github.com/rudymatela/evenmoreutils